Let us make the application process as easy as possible for you.

 We are a test-optional school, and choosing to not submit your scores does not negatively impact your application.
 If you feel that your test scores are not an accurate reflection of your academic ability, or you were not able to take SAT or ACT tests due to circumstances outside of your control, you do not have to apply with scores.

-If you choose not to submit your scores, you will apply using the Temple Option.
+If you choose not to submit your scores, you will apply test-optional.
 If you believe an SAT or ACT score would complement your application, you should submit your scores.
 Standardized test scores are otherwise entirely optional and in no way required for admission.
-Learn more about the Temple Option and if it’s the right choice for you.
+Learn more about applying test-optional and if it’s the right choice for you.

 3. Apply using the Common Application.